equinor/radix-web-console/README.md

 The Web Console is a Radix application.
 Commits to `master` will trigger a build and deployment to the `qa` environment in the cluster _du jour_.

 To deploy to production (`prod` environment) we must merge `master` into the `release` branch.
+Start by making sure you are on the correct branch:

+    git checkout master
+    git pull

-Before doing this, the application's version in `package.json` must be incremented.
+The application's version in `package.json` must be incremented.
 In `master`, type one of the following:

 - For small changes and fixes: